getgridea/gridea/README.md

 🇬🇧  You can use simplified **Chinese** or **English**

-🌁  You can use any default theme within the application or any third-party theme
+🌁  You can use any default theme within the application or any third-party theme, free theme customization

 🖥  You can customize the source folder and synchronize multiple devices using OneDrive, iCloud, Dropbox, etc.